-Electric cars have an incentive of a scale benefit charge for the five years from April 2010 of 0%.
-For these five years the employee and employer can benefit from a nil scale benefit charge and no Class1A NIC but from April 2015 the scale charge will be 5%.
+Electric cars had an incentive of a scale benefit charge for the five years from April 2010 of 0%.
+For these five years the employee and employer can benefit from a nil scale benefit charge and no Class1A NIC but from April 2015 the scale charge rose to 5%.
+And as mentioned above it increases each year by 2% until by 2019/2020 it is 16%